 The ACT is scored on a scale of 1 to 36, with 36 being the highest score you can receive.
 Your composite score is the average of your grades on each mandatory section.
 Your essay is graded on a scale of 2 to 12.
 The ACT provides an interactive version of the score report, which you will receive after taking the test.
 It is worth reviewing and familiarizing yourself with the meaning of each metric before you take the test.

-According to the ACT, the US national average composite score is 20.8 out of 36.
-You usually get your scores back from the ACT within three to four weeks of your test date.
+According to the ACT, the US national average composite score is 19.5 out of 36.
+You usually get your scores back from the ACT within 10-24 days of your test date.
+However, scores for the essay portion are released around two weeks after the multiple-choice portion.
+Colleges usually receive ACT scores two to eight weeks after your test date.

 SAT scores are on a scale of 400 to 1600, with 1600 being the highest score you can receive.
-Your total score is a composite of your scores on the Evidence-Based Reading and Writing section and the Math section, both with a range of 200 to 800 points.
-Your report is then broken down into subtest scores and cross-test scores, which provide similar information as the additional reports on the ACT.
+Your total score is a sum of your scores on the Reading and Writing section and the Math section, both with a range of 200 to 800 points.

 The SAT uses three categories to grade your essay: reading, writing, and analysis, each on a scale of 2 to 8.
-According to the College Board, which makes the SAT, the average total score in 2019 was 1059.
-It generally takes two to three weeks to get your SAT scores back.
+According to the College Board, which makes the SAT, the average total score in 2023 was 1028.
+It generally takes two to four weeks after test day to get your SAT scores back.

-If you are looking for an SAT to ACT conversion chart, a concordance table is released annually that maps a score from one test to the other.
+If you are looking for an SAT to ACT conversion chart, here is a concordance table that maps a score from one test to the other.

 9. When Can I Take the ACT?
 When Can I Take the SAT?

-The SAT has a registration deadline of about a month before the test and a late registration deadline, which is generally a week before the test.
+The SAT has a registration deadline of about two weeks before the test and a late registration deadline, which is generally one and a half weeks before the test.
 If you register late, you will have to pay an additional fee.
-Note that there is no late registration for international students.
-You can review all the SAT registration dates and deadlines on the College Board website.
+You can review all the SAT registration dates and deadlines on the College Board website

-For domestic and international students, ACT test dates for 2023 are in February, April, June, and July.
-The ACT has a registration deadline of about a month before the test and a late registration deadline about two weeks before the test date.
+For domestic and international students, ACT test dates for the 2024 to 2025 test cycle are in February, April, June, and July.
+The ACT has a registration deadline of about three to four weeks before the test and a late registration deadline about two to three weeks before the test date.
 For more information about registering internationally, including up-to-date testing dates and fees, visit the ACT Global site.

 10. How Much Does the ACT Cost?
 How Much Does the SAT Cost?